HMPNK/HANNO/README.md

 ## ready to run ##

-put your data in the current directory
+# put your data in the current directory!
+You will need:

-genome.fasta = the assembly to be annotated workingdir = just a name, this directory will be created XXX_protein.faa = a protein fasta file from a NCBI Refseq annotation of a resonably close species (the closer the better, but diverged species work!)
-Alternatively you may use denovo transcriptome translated ORFs here, if you have RNAseq.
+# genome.fasta = the assembly to be annotated
+# workingdir = just a name, this directory will be created
+# XXX_protein.faa = a protein fasta file from a NCBI Refseq annotation of a resonably close species (the closer the better, but diverged species work!)
+# Alternatively you may use denovo transcriptome translated ORFs here, if you have RNAseq.
 You can concatenate multiple Proteomes into the file.
-XXX_rna_from_genomic.fna = a RNA fasta file from a NCBI Refseq annotation of a resonably close species (the closer the better, but diverged species work!)
-Alterntively, you may use denovo assembled transcripts here if you have RNAseq.
-You can concatenate multiple transcriptomes in the file. busco_lineage_dir = full path to directory ( /your/path/to/actinopterygii_odb10 )  where the BUSCO lineage data ist stored
+# XXX_rna_from_genomic.fna = a RNA fasta file from a NCBI Refseq annotation of a resonably close species (the closer the better, but diverged species work!)
+# Alternatively, you may use denovo assembled transcripts here if you have RNAseq.
+You can concatenate multiple transcriptomes in the file.
+# busco_lineage_dir = full path to directory ( /your/path/to/actinopterygii_odb10 )  where the BUSCO lineage data ist stored

 ##run HANNO:
 mamba activate HANNO